LoopKit/loopdocs/docs/operation/algorithm/prediction.md

 ![Loop's temp basal chart over day](img/temp_basal_day.png)

-### Total Insulin Effect (combining boluses and temporary basal rates)
+### Total Active Insulin (combining boluses and temporary basal rates)

 Loop will combine or stack the active insulin of all the discrete (individual) boluses and temporary basal rates over the past insulin activity duration (6 hours), to predict the active insulin for the next 6 hours.
-As demonstrated above, using the predicted active insulin Loop can predict the blood glucose drop over the next 6 hours.

-Lastly, the combined effect of bolus and basal insulin are visually represented for the user by Loop’s insulin charts:
+The active insulin taking into account boluses and variations from scheduled basal basal rates are visually represented for the user by Loop’s insulin charts:

 ![Loop's iob and temp basals](img/insulin_delivery_iob.jpg)

-The insulin effect can be expressed mathematically:

-$$ \Delta BG_{I}[t] = ISF[t_{dose}] \times IA[t] $$

-where $\Delta BG_{I}$ is the expected change in blood glucose due to insulin with the units (mg/dL/5min), ISF is the insulin sensitivity factor (mg/dL/U) at the time of the relevant dose, and IA is the insulin activity (U/5min) at time *t*.
-Insulin activity can also be thought of as a velocity or rate of change in insulin in the blood as it acts on glucose.
-Insulin activity explicitly accounts for active insulin from temporary basals and boluses, and implicitly accounts for scheduled basal which is assumed to balance out with EGP.
+### Total Insulin Effect (combining boluses and temporary basal rates)

+The sum of all doses' effects on blood glucose are shown for the user in the 'Insulin' curve in the predicted glucose screen.

 ## Carbohydrate Effect